-31.2.4.1.2 Entity Qualification Criteria

-The ISO may consider, as appropriate, the following criteria when determining whether an entity is eligible to offer a project as a solution to an identified Reliability Need: (1) the current and expected capabilities of the entity to finance, license, and construct a proposed solution and operate and maintain it for the life of the project; (2) the entity's existing rights of way and substations that would contribute to the project in question; (3) the experience of the entity in acquiring rights of way, and the authority to acquire rights of way by eminent domain, if necessary, that would facilitate approval and construction; (4) the financial resources of the entity; (5) the technical and engineering qualifications and experience of the entity; (6) whether the entity has the ability to meet the requirements for the submission of valid Interconnection Requests as provided in OATT Attachment X or OATT Attachment Z; and (7) whether the entity has the ability to meet the requirements to become a Transmission Customer, as defined in the ISO Services Tariff.

-31.2.4.1.23 Information Requirements for Projects

-The ISO shall also consider the criteria in Sections: (1) 31.2.4.3.1 and 31.2.4.3.2 when determining whether a proposed project is eligible to be offered as a Regulated Backstop Solution; (2) 31.2.4.5 when determining whether a proposed project is eligible to be offered as a Market-Based Response; and (3) 31.2.4.7 when determining whether a proposed project is eligible to be offered as an Alternative Regulated Response.
+31.3.2.1.2 Entity Qualification Criteria The ISO may consider, as appropriate, the following criteria when determining whether an entity is eligible to offer a regulated economic transmission project as a solution to address specific congestion identified in the CARIS: (1) the current and expected capabilities of the entity to finance, license, and construct a proposed solution and operate and maintain it for the life of the project; (2) the entity's existing rights of way and substations that would contribute to the project in question; (3) the experience of the entity in acquiring rights of way, and the authority to acquire rights of way by eminent domain, if necessary, that would facilitate approval and construction; (4) the financial resources of the entity; (5) the technical and engineering qualifications and BASE DOCUMENT INCORPORATES ATTACHMENT Y CLEAN UP LANGUAGE Formatted: Font: Times New Roman Formatted: Font: Bold Formatted: Indent: Left: 0.5" Formatted: Indent: Left: 1" experience of the entity; (6) whether the entity has the ability to meet the requirements for the submission of valid Interconnection Requests as provided in OATT Attachment X or OATT Attachment Z; and (7) whether the entity has the ability to meet the requirements to become a Transmission Customer, as defined in the ISO Services Tariff.
+31.3.2.1.3 Information Requirements for Projects The ISO shall also consider the criteria in Section 31.3.2.5.1 when determining whether a proposed project is eligible to be offered as a regulated economic transmission project.
+31.3.2.1.4 Timing for Submittal of Information and Opportunity to Cure Deficiencies The required information for entity and project qualification may be submitted at any time, but the proposed regulated economic transmission project will be evaluated against the most recently available CARIS Phase 2 database.
+The ISO will provide any entity seeking to qualify notification that their submission is deficient, within 15 days of submittal.
+Such entity will have 15 days to cure such deficiency.
+The ISO will post a list of the entities that have qualified in accordance with this Section 31.2.4.1 on its website, as consistent with confidentiality requirements set forth in this Attachment Y and the ISO Code of Conduct in Attachment F of the OATT.
+31.3.2.2 Collaborative Governance Process The draft CARIS shall be submitted to both TPAS and the ESPWG for review and comment.
+The ISO shall make available to any interested party sufficient information to replicate the results of the draft CARIS.
+The information made available will be electronically BASE DOCUMENT INCORPORATES ATTACHMENT Y CLEAN UP LANGUAGE Formatted: Indent: Left: 0.5" Formatted: Indent: Left: 1", Line spacing: